BarHess/sample-nodejs/README.md

 CI/CD Runner: The GitHub Actions pipelines were executed on a self-hosted runner configured on a Windows PC.
 This provided direct control over the build environment and faster execution times.

 Application Access: To access the application via the Ingress hostname (sampleapp), the local Windows hosts file was modified to point the hostname to the Minikube cluster's IP address.
-This is a standard practice for local development with Ingress controllers.

 ## 2. Architecture Overview
 The architecture is designed around modern GitOps and DevSecOps principles to create a secure, automated, and auditable path to production.